top of page

 Georges Braque and Marcelle Lapré

-Pablo Picasso introduced Braque to the beautiful model, Marcelle Lapré.
+Pablo Picasso introduced Georges Braque to the beautiful model, Marcelle Lapré.
 They soon fell for each other and married in 1912.
 They lived together in the small town of Sorgues in South Eastern France and were together for the rest of their lives.

 Alexander Calder and Louisa James